Phil-An/CellMatch/README.md

 2. [mean-native.tif](https://github.com/Phil-An/CellMatch/blob/main/Data/In%20vivo%20Ca2%2B/1912-DSA/JP68-1912-mean-native.tif) is a mean intensity projection image of the recording acquired prior to the injection of the fluorescent dye.
 3. [maxIP-CE.tif](https://github.com/Phil-An/CellMatch/blob/main/Data/In%20vivo%20Ca2%2B/1912-DSA/JP68-1912-MaxIP_CE.tif) is a standard deviation projection image of the recording acquired following the injection of the fluorescent dye.

+# Questions, comments, issues
+If you have any questions and comments, please use Github discussions and I will answer as soon as possible.
+If you find any bugs, please create an issue.

 # License
 This program is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.
 Non-commercial use of the software is free.